harry-gibson/DHS-To-Database/README.md

 DHS also provide polygon datasets representing the "regions" used in the survey.
 These often correspond to Admin-1 units for the country in question; the actual boundaries can be downloaded from the DHS [Spatial Data Repository](https://spatialdata.dhsprogram.com/boundaries/).
 The polygon regions can be linked with the survey data via a region ID variable.

+## Examples of usage

+Once the database has been populated, the next step is of course to use it to extract the datasets of interest!
+Several examples of proejcts where I have done this are found in [this repository](https://github.com/harry-gibson/DHS-Data-Extractions).